Digital SAT® Score Calculator 2026

 Average score: 521

-Qualified Colleges:
+Qualified Colleges

 No colleges match the provided score.

-How Is The Digital SAT Structured?
+How Digital SAT Scoring Works

 How It Works